Where to keep spare keys: 13 Burglar-proof locations in the home

-Thankfully there are many better options where to keep your spare keys without them getting into the hands of burglars yet are accessible for if you ever are locked out.
+Thankfully, there are many better options where you can safely keep spare keys without them getting into the hands of burglars yet are accessible for if you ever are locked out.

 North London based IKS Locksmiths have some fantastic tips about where NOT to hide your spare keys with your property.